react-navigation/react-navigation.github.io/website/versioned_docs/version-2.x/state-persistence.md

 When your application code changes to support new routes or different routers for a given route in your navigation state, the app may break when presented with the old navigation state.

-This may happen regularly during development as you re-configure your routes and navigator heirarchy.
+This may happen regularly during development as you re-configure your routes and navigator hierarchy.
 But it also may happen in production when you release a new version of your app!

 The conservative behavior is to wipe the navigation state when the app has been updated.
 The easiest way to do this is to refer to a different persistence key for each version that you release to users.